• Before diving into the heart of this article, two facts have to be acknowledged:

 4. Cost savings

-5. Unfair competitive advantage
+5. Creates an unfair competitive advantage

 We frequently speak to businesses that are spending millions of dollars each year on PPC, but little or nothing on CRO.